Ma Mary: ...Don't be ridiculous.

 - Subverted in series 2, which features the IRA ceasefire of 1994, and Bill Clinton's visit to Northern Ireland in 1995.
 Whether or not the same amount of time has passed in the show is still a bit ambiguous, but keeping the timing somewhat vague could be seen as an Acceptable Break from Reality.

 - Apathetic Teacher: Sister Michael can't be bothered to even try to care about her job or any of her students.
 Also, despite being in a religious order, she is very jaded about miracles and the effectiveness of prayer.
 In the second series she briefly mentions that the only reason she became a nun in the first place was the free housing and meals.

-- Appeal to Vanity: In 2:04, James helps get the gang into the wedding reception by complimenting Mary's hat.
+- Appeal to Flattery: In 2:04, James helps get the gang into the wedding reception by complimenting Mary's hat.

 - Asian Airhead: Mae in Season 2 is the Tipton variety - a snobby Alpha Bitch who was kicked out of her previous school.

 - Asshole Victim: Aunt Bridie, who died whilst shaming Mary, Sarah and Joe for their parenting.

 - Aw, Look!
 They Really Do Love Each Other:

 Michelle: You're a Derry girl now, James [...]
 I'm serious.
 It doesn't matter that you've got that stupid accent, or that your bits are different to my bits...because being a Derry girl, well, it's a fucking state of mind.
 And you're one of us.